 For the most part, assignments in this course come in following types/flavors.
 All assignments are meant to help you get the most out of this course and to support everyone in havinga productive class session.

-• Teaching Demonstrations: each student will be asked to prepare at least one teaching demonstration (details will be shared in the course).
-Further, I require that every student participate in everyone else's teaching demonstration.
+Each student will be asked to prepare at least one teaching demonstration (details will be shared in the course).

 Late Submissions